Safely Celebrating Milestones in Recovery

 - (WOW!
-At this point, you should really be considering a big celebration of your efforts.
-After 90 days, your body really begins to accept the new you, the SOBER you.
-Your relapse risk is going down with each day and your confidence should be emerging.
+At this point, you should be considering a big celebration of your efforts.
+After 90 days, your body begins to accept the new you, the SOBER you.
+Your relapse risk is going down with each day, and your confidence should be emerging.
 Congratulations are in store!)

-- (At this point, you must remember that there are always risks but you have worked very hard to get here and you deserve a celebration.
-One year sober is a major accomplishment.
-Your amazing ability to overcome challenges and persevere have led you here!
+- (At this point, you must remember that there are always risks, but you have worked very hard to get here, and you deserve a celebration.
+One year sober is a significant accomplishment.
+Your amazing ability to overcome challenges and persevere has led you here!
 Safely celebrate this recovery milestone when you reach it!)

 - (At the five-year mark, you should celebrate for sure, but chances are you aren’t really paying much attention to your sober birthday anymore.
 At this point, so many elements of your life have changed for the better.
 Remain cautious always but let yourself have some fun today!
 You deserve every minute of it!
 Congratulations on your recovery!)

 You may find other milestones to celebrate as you recover.
 Maybe you have a small celebration for the daily wins, or for each clean substance abuse evaluation you go through, or for making amends with friends or family members that were hurt by your substance abuse.
 Celebrating life, and the wins you attain as you journey through recovery, is an important behavior to participate in, but please do so with caution!
 In addition to the time milestones in recovery, there are major accomplishments that you will likely want to celebrate.
 Consider also celebrating:

 - When you are no longer PHYSICALLY dependent on drugs or alcohol.

 - When you find a steady job after being unemployed or underemployed as a result of your addiction.